 Our Advertising Vision

 We realize that our name, EthicalAds, sets a high bar for what people expect.
 We do our best to live up those expectations in all aspects of our business.
-Whether you are a prospective advertiser, you're looking to run our ads on your site, or you just care about privacy and you want to learn more, we want to define ethical advertising for you here.
+Whether you are a prospective advertiser or publisher, or you just care about privacy and you want to learn more, we want to define ethical advertising for you here.

-- Ethical advertising doesn't track you.
+- Ethical ads don't track you.
 This means no permanent advertising cookies and no indefinite storage of personal information.

-- Companies doing ethical advertising should make money showing ads, not selling user data, so their interests are fully aligned.
+- Ethical ad networks sell ads, not data.
+Companies doing ethical advertising should make money showing ads, not selling user data.

 Some companies would like you to believe that it's impossible to do advertising without user tracking, but that simply isn't true.
 To paraphrase Doc Searls, who has been raising the alarm about invasive advertising for years, traditional advertising without tracking built every brand you can name.